+Annex M

-Annex M (normative) Criteria for telephone ringing and other signals (see 2.3.1)
+Criteria for telephone ringing signals

 M.1 Introduction

 The two alternative methods described in this annex reflect satisfactory experience in different parts of the world.
 Method A is typical of analogue telephone networks in Europe, and Method B of those in North America.
 The two methods result in standards of electrical safety which are broadly equivalent.